 2. methodology

-The present study was conducted in two districts of Haryana state i.e. Kurukshetra and Kaithal.
+The research approach and desgn is critical here and must be written to meet the requirement and follow the academic format of manuscript.The present study was conducted in two districts of Haryana state i.e. Kurukshetra and Kaithal.
 Krishi Vigyan Kendra (KVK) Kurukshetra and KVK, Kaithal of CCS Haryana Agricultural University, Hisar were selected purposively for the investigation.
 Both the KVKs organized vocational training for deprived & marginalised groups of society on various vocations as mentioned earlier.
 After analysed the training data of both the KVKs, It was noted that trainings on cutting & tailoring was organized frequently by both the KVKs due to more interest shown by the participants.
 Therefore, the research study was focused on cutting & tailoring trainings.
 Only vocational trainings organised in the year 2020-21, 2021-22 and 2022-23 for deprived and marginalised women were taken into consideration for impact analysis.
 To select the sample for the research study 40 women participants who took training on cutting & tailoring were selected from each KVK.
 Thus, a total of 80 women participants were selected from the cutting & tailoring trainings from both the KVKs.
 The systematic random sampling method was used for sample selection.
 For comparison and impact assessment, 80 non-participants women, who also belongs to deprived & marginalised groups of the society were also selected randomly from the 08 different villages.
 Thus, in total 120 women were selected for the study sample.
 To assess impact of the trainings five development indicators were selected like knowledge, adoption, income, employment and socio-economic empowerment.
 The study was focused on these indicators.
 Development indicators wise interview schedules were prepared, validated and used for primary data collection.
 Thereafter, data were collected from the selected respondents by using personal interview techniques as well as google form technology.
 Collected Data were analysed using SPSS software for appropriate statistical tools than tabulated and interpreted in the light of the objectives of the study.
 Results of the study are presented in subsequent tables.

+The author did not explain the data analysis process.

 3. results and discussion

+What is their demographic information, these information is needed to constructive discussions especially their experiences.

 The prevalent misconception that participation in vocational training programs merely to acquire material goods, such as sewing machines, tool kits and other equipment was thoroughly investigated in this study.
 Contrary to this belief, the findings revealed a deeper motivation among participants rooted in their desire for skill development, economic empowerment and long-term self-sufficiency.

 Table 1: Reasons for participation in the vocational training program on cutting & tailoring: